anu-techie/task-tracker-cli/README.md

 ---

 ## Data Storage
-Tasks are saved in tasks.json located in the same directory as the script.
-This file is created automatically when you add your first task.
+Tasks are saved in tasks.json located in the data directory as the script.
+This file and folder is created automatically when you add your first task.

 ---